OttieOtter

 Paluxy River - Limestone Ledge Trail

-After our morning hike, we drove back to our campsite, showered, and drove to Glen Rose to have Green Chile Cheddar Burgers at The Green Pickle.
+After our morning hike, we drove back to our campsite, showered, and went to Glen Rose to have Green Chile Cheddar Burgers at The Green Pickle.
 The mouth-watering burgers and fries paired well with a cold glass of iced tea.

 After lunch, we strolled around the historic square and visited several shops, including the Bone-anza Barn: Books & Antiques.
 You know you're getting old when the books, glassware, and other gadgets that were part of your life - when you were a child - are now sold as antiques.